 Well, I believe, $1400 is a fair price for our little secret.
 You’ll make the payment via Bitcoin to the below address (if you don’t know this, search “how to buy bitcoin” in Google).”

-At this point, the email provides the user with the means to deposit a ransom of $1400 worth of Bitcoin.
-The email even advises them to copy and paste the required alphanumeric code so there are no mistakes made.
-The email then ends with a blood-chilling ultimatum:
+Then, the email provides the user with a way to send over the $1400 worth of Bitcoin and even prompts them to copy and paste the alphanumeric code so no mistakes can be made.
+Then, the email ends with this ultimatum:

-Clearly, this is not the kind of news that anyone wants to hear.
-A few versions of this threat have been circulating, but all share the same essential message: cough up the dough, or your private activities will be made very public.
+Obviously, this is not an email that would be fun to get.
+There are a few different versions of this threat that has been circulating but they all have the same message: pay up or your private activities will be made public.

 No Need to Panic… Yet